 Because of this new settlement of SVD 19 power plant operating, the CRE II contract commitments are in particular, concerned as follow:

-Only the first criterion, limit for fossil fuels of 15% could be respected.
+Only the first criterion, limit for fossil fuels of 15% could be respected without any correction measure.

-The respect of the biomass supply plan: it will be heavily impacted by the black liquor stopping.
-The plan can be modified from the 6th year of the purchase contract of produced electricity on the basis of new supply conditions which will be subject to an agreement by the Prefect.
+The respect of the biomass supply plan will be heavily impacted by the black liquor stopping.
+CRE II permits the modification of the plan only from 6th year of the purchase contract.
+In case of shut down of SKCP, SVD 19 will have to put in place a new biomass ssuply Plan and will need prior agreement by the Prefect.

 The annual availability has to be greater than 4 000 h/year in equivalent full power as announced in the initial commitment of SVD 19).
-This availability will not be reached with only the GTA2 production.
+This availability will not be reached with only the GTA2.
+In this case the plant would have to ask to CRE for a special repeal.